jackerman426/near-subs-contract/README.md

 # NearSubs: NEAR Protocol Subscription Management Contract

-Welcome to NearSubs, a solution designed to streamline subscription management on the NEAR blockchain.
+Welcome to NearSubs, a solution designed to streamline pass management on the NEAR blockchain.
 NearSubs leverages the power of smart contracts to offer a decentralized, secure, and efficient platform for managing recurring subscriptions with ease.

 ## Features

-- **Decentralized Subscription Handling**: Create and manage subscription plans directly on the blockchain, ensuring transparency and security.
+- **Decentralized Subscription Handling**: Create and manage vaults directly on the blockchain, ensuring transparency and security.
-- **User-Centric Design**: Each user's subscription plans are managed individually, providing personalized subscription experiences.
+- **User-Centric Design**: Each user's vaults are managed individually, providing personalized subscription experiences.
-- **Flexible Subscription Models**: Supports various subscription frequencies (Hourly, Daily, Weekly, Monthly, Yearly), catering to diverse business needs and customer preferences.
+- **Flexible Subscription Models**: Supports various pass frequencies (Hourly, Daily, Weekly, Monthly, Yearly), catering to diverse business needs and customer preferences.
-- **Automated Plan Management**: Smart contracts automate critical aspects of subscription management
+- **Automated Vault Management**: Smart contracts automate critical aspects of vault management

 <br />